Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide_app_insights.md

 The Azure Monitor Query client library also takes advantage of the cross-service improvements made to the Azure development experience.
 Examples include:

-- Using the new [`azure-identity`](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/README.md) library to share a single authentication approach between clients.
+- Using the new [Azure Identity](https://docs.microsoft.com/python/api/overview/azure/identity-readme?view=azure-python) library to share a single authentication approach between clients.
 - A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries.

 ### New features